The Brief, Bright Career of Charles Banks, and the Burning Questions He Left Behind

 First, what was it about golf course architecture that ignited a fire in Banks that burned so hot he would leave his treasured Hotchkiss?

-Second, what did Raynor see in Banks that made him realize that Banks had the necessary skills for Raynor to not only trust him as a construction superintendent, but also see that Banks was such talented designer in his own right, even though he had no background in the field?
+Second, what did Raynor see in Banks that made him realize that Banks had the necessary skills for Raynor to not only trust him as a construction superintendent but also see that Banks was such a talented designer in his own right, even though he had no background in the field?

 One tantalizing bit of evidence is found in the Lakeville (Conn.)
 Journal of June 7, 1934.
 It was written by J.G.
-Estill, who was part of the Hotchkiss golf committee during construction and during the 1930-31 renovation by Banks.
+Estill, who was part of the Hotchkiss golf committee during construction and the 1930-31 renovation by Banks.

 “Mr. Raynor entrusted Mr. Banks with making models for most of the greens and superintending the construction.
 He became so interested that he never returned to teaching but became a partner of Mr. Raynor, and two or three years later upon Mr. Raynor’s death, his successor and one of the most successful golf architects in the country… .”, Estill recounted.

+One misnomer concerning Banks and his early career is that he was intimately involved with the construction of the Yale golf course.
+If that is so, Yale has no record of his role and Banks never wrote of it.
 A report from the Yale Golf Committee dated Feb.
-22, 1926, slightly less than a month after Raynor passed away and two months before the first holes were opened for play, goes into minute detail about the history of the construction of the course.
+22, 1926, slightly less than a month after Raynor passed away and two months before the first holes were opened for play, goes into detail about the history of the construction of the course.
 It lists two known Raynor associates as “superintendent of golf course construction work,” first William P. Nugent, who was replaced by Ralph M. Barton.
 Records also state that William E. Perkins, “an engineer who had worked on the course… as foreman and assistant superintendent, became superintendent… .”

 Not a word on Banks.

-Writing in the April 19, 1929 edition of The Yale Alumni Weekly about the course, Banks recounted, “No less an authority than Mr. Charles B. Macdonald once told me that, in his estimation, the Yale course would, when brought into condition, achieve the distinction of being our greatest inland course.”
+Writing in the April 19, 1929 edition of The Yale Alumni Weekly about the layoutBanks recounted, “No less an authority than Mr. Charles B. Macdonald once told me that, in his estimation, the Yale course would, when brought into condition, achieve the distinction of being our greatest inland course.”

-By October of 1925, Banks was co-billed with Raynor on the Lookout Mountain project plans.
+By October 1925, Banks was co-billed with Raynor on the Lookout Mountain project plans.
 Advertisements touting Banks as an associate of Raynor began appearing in national golf magazines in the summer of 1925.

 In the Honolulu Advertiser article Banks penned, Banks recounts his final time on the ground alongside Raynor, which happened in November of 1925, just a few months after joining the firm.

 “I went with him to Lookout Mountain, Tennessee where we worked together for a week on the layout of the Fairyland Golf Course (the course is in Georgia).
-Mrs. Raynor accompanied Mr. Raynor on this trip and we had a most delightful time together, though, we worked steadily in the field by day and on the maps by night, often up to midnight,” Banks later adding, “Little did I suspect this was to be my last opportunity to work with Mr. Raynor in the field.”
+Mrs. Raynor accompanied Mr. Raynor on this trip and we had a most delightful time together, though, we worked steadily in the field by day and on the maps by night, often up to midnight,” Banks later added, “Little did I suspect this was to be my last opportunity to work with Mr. Raynor in the field.”

 Three months later Raynor was dead and Banks was out on his own, apparently with little disruption to Raynor projects that were underway or still in the design process.
-It is likely for a time that Banks worked with some if not all of Raynor’s employees, at least until Raynor’s courses were complete.
+It is likely for a time that Banks worked in conjunction with some if not all of Raynor’s employees, at least until Raynor’s courses were complete.

 The article went on to say Banks was engaged to design the 36 holes for Essex County Country Club and 18 for Rock Spring Country Club, both in West Orange, N.J., 18 for the Knollwood Country Club, Elmsford, N.Y., the Fairyland course, Camargo Golf Club in Cincinnati, the second course at Fishers Island (N.Y) Club, and the Royal Hawaiian Hotel course, now known as Waialae Country Club.
 Only the second 18 at Essex County was a Banks original.
 It was sold by the club in the 1970s to Essex County, N.J. and is now the municipal Francis Byrne Golf Course.
 All the other designs listed were Raynor creations.

-In March of 1931 Banks had just returned from working on the Castle Harbor 18-hole layout in Bermuda when he died of a heart attack in a New York City hospital at the age of 49.
+In March of 1931, Banks had just returned from working on the Castle Harbor 18-hole layout in Bermuda when he died of a heart attack in a New York City hospital at the age of 49.
+According to the obit, Banks had been in ill health for two years and was suffering from a weak heart.

 His glowing obit in the Hotchkiss Alumni News, read in part, “Hotchkiss can ill afford the loss of such a man as Charles Henry Banks, and is definitely poorer for his untimely death.
 He was the perfect Hotchkiss gentleman.”